noook/spotify-client/README.md

 | [`getRelatedArtists`](https://developer.spotify.com/documentation/web-api/reference/get-an-artists-related-artists) | Get Spotify catalog information about artists similar to a given artist.
 Similarity is based on analysis of the Spotify community's listening history. |

 ### 📗 Audiobooks

+These methods can be accessed through the `audiobooks` key of your `SpotifyClient` instance.

 **Note:** Audiobooks are only available for the US, UK, Ireland, New Zealand and Australia markets.